hazelcast/hazelcast/hazelcast-documentation/src/Map-NearCache.md

 -   Near cache breaks the strong consistency guarantees; you might be reading stale data.

 Near cache is highly recommended for the maps that are read-mostly.
-Here is a near-cache configuration for a map :
+Here is a near cache configuration for a map:

 ```xml
 <hazelcast>